 People are more likely to become irritable and struggle with emotion regulation when they don’t get enough sleep.
 Those who are unable to go a full night without any sleep will find themselves feeling irritable or grumpy for no apparent reason!

-How much Sleep is too much Sleep?
+How much sleep is too much Sleep?

 Over the course of your lifetime, you experience significant changes in how much sleep you require.
-It depends on your age, level of activity, current state of health, activity level, and stress level.
-For instance, when there is a lot going on, people may notice that they are more tired than usual and may want to go to bed earlier so that their body can properly rest and not become overly stressed from getting insufficient sleep each night.
+It depends on your age, level of activity, the current state of health, activity level, and stress level.
+For instance, when there is a lot going on, people may notice that they are more tired than usual and may want to go to bed earlier so that their bodies can properly rest and not become overly stressed from getting insufficient sleep each night.
 Although these requirements differ depending on lifestyle choices, experts generally advise adults to get seven to nine hours of sleep per night.

 Don’t worry if you sleep for less than seven hours each night.
 That’s all right.
 Because of the demands of their job, some people may not get the recommended amount of sleep.
 The type of work a person does can also affect how well they sleep because many jobs demand long hours and being on call round-the-clock even on holidays and weekends.
 As we mentioned, not getting enough sleep can result in a variety of negative effects, including decreased performance, stress eating when you’re too exhausted, decreased sex drive from chronic fatigue, mood swings like irritability combined with anxiety or depression, and so on.